|

 are worth nothing, is the justification for these counsels.
 So, having

-successfully encountered the challenges of this work, you just might have
+successfully encountered the work of your healing, you just might have

 a changed outlook on Christian mysticism and morality, and